 Pu-erhs, full rolling boil (100°C / 212° F).

 Re-steeping your leaves:

 Many teas can be infused a few times.
 This is especially true for oolongs and pu-erhs, but try it out with all your teas.
 With each subsequent steep of the same cup of leaves, lengthen the steeping time.
-What this means is, don’t throw away your leaves after your first cup!
+What this means is, don’t throw away your loose leaf tea leaves after your first cup!
 Try steeping a second and a third infusion.
 More bang for your buck.

 About Amoda Tea:

 Amoda simplifies the way tea lovers discover, sample and shop the world’s best tasting teas.
-The owners of the company seek out the best independent tea shops across North America, and find the most exciting teas to deliver right to your door.
+The owners of the company seek out the best independent tea shops across North America, and find the most exciting loose leaf tea to deliver right to your door.
 In one online destination, Amoda connects the tea lover, or tea newbie, with all of the best expressions of amazing, all-natural flavoured and pure teas.
 Amoda’s signature product is the Tea Tasting Box, a subscription box offering tea drinkers a way to sample and discover premium teas from small tea makers.
 The company also has their own line of pure matcha teas and smoothie blends.
 To learn more about Amoda Tea, visit www.amodatea.com or visit the company’s page on Facebook.

 This is not a sponsored post, and I have not been paid to publish this article.

 Tegan wrote this article upon my request, and was not compensated financially.